ferxinii/ising-longrange/README.md

-# Monte Carlo simulation of the Ising model with super long-range interactions ⚡️
+# Ising model with super long-range interactions ⚡️
+This repository includes:
+-  Analytic analysis (see pdf)
+-  Python code to run MC simulations of the model

 This was initally developed as a project for my Statistical Physics course, but I later revisited the project and improved it.
 This repository includes the project as ad pdf, and the Python code that runs the simulations.

 ## Running the code